-Also in 2019, we launched its first DC bidirectional charger, Quasar.
-Quasar enables users to make flexible use of the energy saved in the battery and discharge the EV battery during peak hours when energy costs are high, sell it back to the grid where regulations allow or discharge the energy stored in their vehicle to power their home during blackouts.
-Moreover, Quasar allows EV owners producing solar or other renewable energy to store that clean energy in their vehicle, when not being fully utilized by the home.
-Quasar is a compact, affordable and easy-to-use product that is revolutionizing home charging and energy management.
+Also in 2019, we launched our first DC bidirectional charger, Quasar.
+Quasar is designed to enable users to make flexible use of the energy saved in the battery and discharge the EV battery during peak hours when energy costs are high, sell it back to the grid where regulations allow or discharge the energy stored in their vehicle to power their home during outages.
+Moreover, Quasar is intended to allow EV owners to self-consume clean energy by using solar surpluses or other renewable sources.
+This innovative system provides users a way to store excess energy in their vehicles when it is not fully utilized by their homes.
+We believe that Quasar is a compact, affordable and easy-to-use product that is revolutionizing home charging and energy management.
 In January 2022, we introduced Quasar 2, our newest bi-directional DC charger specifically intended for the US and European markets and compliant with Combined Charging System ("CCS") standards.
-CCS standards are most common in European and American branded cars, whereas Quasar 1 leveraged ChaDeMo charging systems, most used in Asian branded vehicles.
+CCS standards are most common in European and American branded cars, whereas Quasar 1 leveraged CHAdeMO charging systems, most used in Asian branded vehicles.

 We believe the demand for public charging will continue to grow with the overall EV market.
-As EVs become cheaper and therefore penetrate a broader customer demographic, including those who are less likely to own a private parking space, the need for public charging facilities will be further heightened.
+As EVs become less expensive and may therefore penetrate a broader customer demographic, including those who are less likely to own a private parking space, the need for public charging facilities will be further heightened.
 We aim to address this demand through the commercialization of our first DC fast charger for public use, Supernova.
 Supernova, which we first introduced in late 2020, is a DC fast charger to be used in semi-public and public environments.
-The first generation version is designed to be able to charge at speeds of 60 kW and the second generation version is able to charge at speeds of 150 kW.
-Supernova offers an internal design intended to make it light and easy to install by integrating multiple elements of our bidirectional charger Quasar, including our innovative power electronics modules.
+The first generation version is designed to be able to charge at speeds of 60 kW.
+With the latest generation version Supernova is able to charge at speeds of 180 kW.
+Supernova offers an internal design, with six independent power modules, makes it reliable, light and easy to install and service by integrating multiple elements of our bidirectional charger Quasar, including our innovative power electronics modules.

-Expanding its product portfolio for the DC fast charging space, we announced our newest product, Hypernova at the IAA Mobility fair in 2021.
+Expanding our product portfolio for the DC fast charging space, we announced Hypernova at the IAA Mobility fair in 2021.
 Hypernova is designed to deliver up to 400 kW that allows it to fully charge an electric car in the time it takes to make a rest stop and make it substantially faster than most other ultrafast chargers on the market.
-It also employs advanced software that allows it to optimize available power and adapt to the number of EVs connected, making it an ideal option for public charging along highways and national road networks.
+It also employs advanced software to allow it to optimize available power and adapt to the number of EVs connected, making it an attractive option for public charging along highways and national road networks.

 Our offering of public charging solutions is complemented through Electromaps, an online platform that enables users to find publicly available charging ports and pay for its use.
-The data obtained through this platform is highly valuable given it allows us to monitor public charging trends and analyze opportunities for the future deployment of Supernova.
+The data obtained through this platform is highly valuable to us, given it allows us to monitor public charging trends and analyze potential opportunities for the future deployment of Supernova.